Caribbean begins new season in 'water deficit'

 |

-In its latest bulletin issued here, the CDPMN said that many parts in the Caribbean experienced dry weather conditions towards the end of last year, particularly countries east of Haiti “which is not preferred going into the dry season, as those impacted countries will be starting the season with a deficit in water resources.
+In its latest bulletin, the CDPMN said that many parts in the Caribbean experienced dry weather conditions towards the end of last year, particularly countries east of Haiti “which is not preferred going into the dry season, as those impacted countries will be starting the season with a deficit in water resources”.

-It said that short-term drought “might possibly develop or continue” in Barbados, Dominica, southern Dominican Republic, northern Haiti, Martinique, Puerto Rico, the USVI [US Virgin Islands] and St Kitts.
+It said that short term drought “might possibly develop or continue” in Barbados, Dominica, southern Dominican Republic, northern Haiti, Martinique, Puerto Rico, the USVI and St Kitts.,

 “Interests in Haiti, the Dominican Republic, Puerto Rico and the eastern Caribbean should also monitor their water resources, as there is some likelihood for significant enough drying throughout the dry season,” it warned.